 Hatten finished the season with a 17-8 record and a 3.63 ERA.
 Perhaps his most impressive day came in a September 14 doubleheader in Cincinnati.
 Joe pitched a complete game to win the opener and then held the Reds to one hit over the final five and two-thirds innings to win the nightcap.
 The two victories that day were numbers fifteen and sixteen for the year.
 (Sixteen of Hatten’s seventeen wins in 1947 came against the second-division Reds, Cubs, and Phillies.)

 Brooklyn managed to hold off the Cardinals this time and won their first pennant since 1941.
-After Brooklyn lost the first two games of the Series at Yankee Stadium, they returned home for Game Three.
+After Brooklyn lost the first two games of the World Series at Yankee Stadium, they returned home for Game Three.
 Hatten started for the Dodgers, but it was not one of his better performances.
 He gave up six runs in four and a third innings, including a two-run home run to Joe DiMaggio.
-But the Dodgers bounced back to win, 9–8, with Hugh Casey getting the victory in relief.
+But the Dodgers knocked around Yankees starter Bobo Newsom to win, 9–8, with Hugh Casey getting the victory in relief.
 Hatten pitched out of the bullpen for the remainder of the Series, making brief appearances in the final three games.
+The Yankees won the Series in seven games.

 Durocher returned from his suspension to manage the Dodgers in 1948.
 He said of Hatten, “I’ve been hammering away at Joe to keep his curve ball low.
 When he gets it across the letters, they murder him.
 He came to see me the other day.
 ‘I’ve got it now, Leo,’ was all he said, but that was all I wanted to hear.”5

-In July, Durocher resigned and was named manager of the New York Giants.
-Shotton was recalled from his retirement in Florida to again take over as Brooklyn’s manager.
+In July, Durocher was let go and named manager of the New York Giants and Shotton took over as Brooklyn’s manager.
 Hatten completed his third straight season with over 200 innings-pitched.
 His record for the third-place Dodgers was 13-10 with a 3.58 ERA.

 The addition of Preacher Roe in 1948, the promotion of Don Newcombe in 1949, and the maturation of Carl Erksine spelled the end for Hatten as a full-time starter.
 He started a combined fourteen games for the Dodgers in the 1950 and 1951 seasons, with most of his appearances coming in relief.